sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 `/var/log/ambari-agent/ambari-agent.log`

->>>>This doc http://hortonworks.github.io/cloudbreak-docs/release-1.16.4/operations/#ambari-server-node mentions more HDP/Ambari logs than these mentioned above.
-It says:
->>>>You can access Hadoop logs from the host and from the container in the /hadoopfs/fs1/logs directory.
->>>>You can access Ambari logs from the host instance in the `/hadoopfs/fs1/logs folder.
->>>>How are these logs different than these mentioned above?
+[comment]: <> (This doc http://hortonworks.github.io/cloudbreak-docs/release-1.16.4/operations/#ambari-server-node mentions more HDP/Ambari logs than these mentioned above.
+It says: "You can access Hadoop logs from the host and from the container in the /hadoopfs/fs1/logs directory." and "You can access Ambari logs from the host instance in the `/hadoopfs/fs1/logs folder."
+How are these logs different than these mentioned above?)

 #### Recipe Logs